PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/question-types-other.md

 ## Quiz competition

 [Quiz competition](https://help.mentimeter.com/en/articles/410463-how-to-create-a-quiz-competition) questions allow you to introduce a competitive element by allocating scores to individuals or groups for correct answers to a series of questions.
 You can also allocate extra points for quicker answers.
 The scores are then displayed in a leaderboard with updates after each question.
-You can use multiple-choice and short answer questions in quiz cometituions.
+You can use multiple-choice and short answer questions in quiz competitions.

 ## Pin on image